tapjs/tapjs/changelog/index.md

 just an update to [tap-parser](http://npm.im/tap-parser), and a lot of internal clean-up.

+Update [nyc](http://npm.im/nyc) to v10, which includes some fixes for covering newer JavaScript language features, and support for implicit function names.

 Also: remove a lot of excess noise and repetitive stack traces in yaml diagnostics.